Health authorities worldwide recommend eating nuts for good health.

 Pistachios are a source of mono-unsaturated fat, folate and Vitamin E. They are high in protein, dietary fibre, potassium and Vitamins A and B6.
 They are one of the highest sources of plant sterols of any food.
 Pistachios are naturally free of cholesterol.

-Please open the PDF below to view the tree nut nutrition table, courtesy of Nuts for Life.In a Nutshell brochure ex Nuts for Life (168.9 KB)
+Please open the PDF below to view the tree nut nutrition table, courtesy of Nuts for Life.In a Nutshell brochure ex Nuts for Life (file missing!)